No items found.

 CSAT provides immediate, contextual feedback.
 Ideally deployed shortly after an interaction, it acts as rapid input for real-time satisfaction monitoring.
 This allows for quick issue identification and resolution, supporting timely intervention.
 It highlights specific areas performing well or needing attention, informing personalized staff improvement plans.
 Tracking CSAT score trends over time can reveal improvements or potential issues.

-Get started with our free CSAT template below:
+Get started with our free CSAT survey template here

 Customer effort score (CES) for service improvement insights